trinaldi/expensive/README.md

 ## Custom Hooks

-The React app uses custom hooks for data fetching, such as `useFetchWithAuth`, which handles API requests and redirects to the login page if the user is unauthorized.
+The React app uses custom hooks for data fetching, such as `useLogin`, which handles API requests and redirects to the login page if the user is unauthorized.

 ## Authentication